 - Others may be appointed as needed (such as an information technology specialist, a hospital epidemiologist etc)

-While it is ideal for rational use programs to be supported by an infectious disease physician and clinical pharmacist, the reality is there are not enough specialists in any healthcare system, in both developed and developing countries.
-Examples from Vietnam and Denmark show that this gap can be addressed by partnering with a larger hospital with an established rational use program, and implementing targeted initiatives for recurring problems with irrational use.
+While it is ideal for rational use programs to be supported by an infectious disease physician and clinical pharmacist, the reality is there are not enough specialists in any healthcare system.
+Examples from Vietnam and Denmark show that this gap can be addressed by partnering with a larger hospital with an established rational use program, and implementing targeted initiatives.

 Collaborate with others